Rukomoynikov/act_as_api_client/README.md

 # act_as_api_client

 How to create api clients for your application?
-What is a better way to encapsualte interactions with third APIs?
+What is a better way to encapsualte interactions with third party APIs?
 My answer is `act_as_api_client`.

 Let's assume you have a typical Rails or any ruby application and want to play around with an API, Github for example.
 See the [Usage](https://github.com/Rukomoynikov/act_as_api_client#usage) section to find how to use existing preconfigured API's and encapsulate all logic inside `APIClient` classes.

-_At the moment i experiment in order to make api clients behavior very similiar to `ActiveRecord` models, so out of the box most of the clients support these methods: find, where, delete, update, find_by, create, update_

 ## Installation